learnapollo/learnapollo/content/excursions/excursion-02.md

 There is a more efficient way that leverages the `reducer` concept from Redux.
 When specifying a query or mutation, you can use `updateQueries` to define how the local store should be updated with the incoming query or mutation result.

-In our case, we want to update the `Trainer` query:
+In our case, we want to update the `TrainerQuery` query:

 ```js
 const AddPokemonCardWithMutation = graphql(createPokemonMutation, {